-As islands go, Tasmania is an interesting one.
-Formed over millions of years, it was only 70 million years ago when Tasmania began to look as we conceive of it today: an island off the southern coast of Australia.
-With its own unique geologic history and species found nowhere else on earth, Tasmania has been a travel destination for those interested in heading off the beaten path while visiting Australia – and for seeing the southern lights!
+It was only 70 million years ago when Tasmania began to look as we conceive of it today.
+An island off the southern coast of Australia, Tasmania has its own unique geologic history and species found nowhere else on earth.
+Tasmania has long been a travel destination for those interested in heading off the beaten path while visiting Australia – and for seeing the southern lights!

-Tasmania also has some great advantages for space tourists, with year-round opportunities to see the southern lights.
+Tasmania also has some great advantages for space tourists!
+Did you know that you can see the aurora in Tasmania year-round?
 If you’re curious about whether your upcoming trip to Tasmania will give you a chance to see this amazing phenomenon, read on to learn more about when, where, and how to see the southern lights in Tasmania.

 What are the “Southern Lights?”